iustusae/httpxx/README.md

-# httpxx: A Simple HTTP/1.1 Server in C++23
+# httpxx: A Simple HTTP/1.1 Server in C++20

-`httpxx` is a simple HTTP/1.1 server implementation written in modern C++23.
-The server is capable of serving static files, handling various endpoints, and responding with JSON data.
+`httpxx` is a simple HTTP/1.1 server implementation written in modern C++20.
+The server can serve static files, handle API endpoints, render templates, and respond with JSON data.
 It provides a basic framework for building custom HTTP servers in C++ with minimal dependencies.

-This project is mostly incomplete but functional, and it's designed to be easy to extend with additional functionality.
+This project is functional but still evolving and is designed to be easy to extend with additional functionality.

 ## Features

-- Serve static files like HTML, CSS, JS, and images.
+- Serve static files (HTML, CSS, JS, images).
-- Handle custom API endpoints that can return JSON, HTML, or other content.
+- Handle custom API endpoints with various HTTP methods (GET, POST).
-- Basic routing and endpoint handling.
+- Support rendering templates using `inja` (a modern C++ template engine).
+- Return JSON responses using `nlohmann::json`.
 - Configurable server via a `config.toml` file.

 ## Example Usage